Crunch-io/crunchy/README.md

 ### Running tests

 `$ make test`.
 Requires the [testthat](https://github.com/hadley/testthat) package.
-You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=logging`. `test_package` will do a regular-expression pattern match within the file names.
+You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=dataset`. `test_package` will do a regular-expression pattern match within the file names.
 See its documentation in the `testthat` package.

 ### Updating documentation